gSchool/DNA-release-2/02-Phase-1/04a-greenfield-brownfield.md

 >In technology, a greenfield project is a new software project or initiative, likely in the early stages of planning or implementation, where we build our applications and infrastructure anew.
 >
-><span style="float:right">- Gene Kim, Jez Humble, Patrick Debois - DevOps Handbook </span>
+><span style="float:right">- Gene Kim, Jez Humble, Patrick Debois [DevOps Handbook](https://itrevolution.com/book/the-devops-handbook/) </span>
 >
 ><span style="clear:both">&nbsp;</span>

 There are appealing aspects to building using greenfield, in construction and in technology.
 Using our construction example, since the land has not been developed, builders have freedom in implementation- you are not limited by any existing structural choices, like electrical, plumbing, foundation, etc.

-Recall the example we referenced in Module 1.
-Netflix is an example of a greenfield software project- that is, Netflix as a new idea transformed the movie rental market and was built without any reference or existing framework.
-In the tech industry, greenfield software projects are often geared toward new markets for maximum profit opportunity.
-Other such examples we discussed in Module 1 include Uber and AirBnB.
+Recall the example we referenced in Module 101.
+Netflix is an example of a greenfield software project- that is, Netflix as a new idea that transformed the movie rental market it was built without any reference or existing framework.
+In the tech industry, greenfield software projects are often geared towards new markets for maximum profit opportunity.
+Other such examples we discussed in Module 101 include Uber and AirBnB.

-Companies also use greenfield applications and systems as a way to explore new ways to solve problems that are unencumbered by existing software or dependencies.
+Companies also use greenfield applications and systems to explore new ways to solve problems that are unencumbered by existing software or dependencies.
 Which leads us to greenfield’s alternative: brownfield.

 ### 2. Brownfield